 - The Smartest Girl In The Room Runs For President, self-published on October 8, 2016

-- Revelry At Griffin’s Wharf A Time For History To Come Alive, written for my Multimedia Journalism class in July 2016
+- Revelry At Griffin’s Wharf A Time For History To Come Alive, written for a Multimedia Journalism class in July 2016

 - So You Want To Go To A Boston Pride Game: Eight Things You Should Know, published on Stanley Cup of Chowder on December 1, 2015